newatoms/guides/slack-guide/readme.md

 All messages must be on topic and send in the designated channels.
 You can favorite channels by starring them.

-You can mention and notify certain people in a channel with a *@name*.
+You can mention and notify certain people in a channel with an *@* followed by that user's Slack handle.

 ### Direct Messages